hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 Telegram has these ‘bots’, or simple chats which can be handled autonomously.
 They’re basically a way for developers and service providers to automate interactions.

-To interface with a bot, we first need to create one, and get its credentials.
+To interface with a bot, we first need to create one and get its credentials.

 Making a bot is quite easy.
 Ironically enough, you create bots via a bot called *_‘BotFather’_*.

 https://t.me/BotFather

-Its Telegram’s official bot.
+It's Telegram’s official bot.